zhangchen010295/Reliability-Modeling-for-Stock-Comments/README.md

 It is organized as follows:

-Code: This folder contains the Python algorithm implementations of the approaches defined in the paper.
+<strong>Code</strong>: This folder contains the Python algorithm implementations of the approaches defined in the paper.

 Data-Sector: This folder contains the real world data of stock sectors used in the experiments.